65 Best Sales Questions to Determine Your Customer's Needs

 10. “What challenges have you experienced in the past year related to [product-related goal]?”

-When you're speaking with a prospect for the first or second time, it's crucial you ask the right questions.
+Asking the right questions is crucial when speaking with a prospect for the first or second time.
 As a salesperson, your job is to discover their core needs quickly and succinctly.
 The questions above will uncover needs — while also helping you figure out whether this customer is the right fit for your product.

 After you get your customer’s answers, you can customize your sales presentations and pitches to their specific circumstances.